 Have any biotech friends into board games?
 Check out this game from the website Science Creative Quarterly, where you compete with other players to get your biotech idea into the market first.
 This is great for anyone on a low budget and into arts and crafts as the game is freely available as a PDF file and just requires some printing and cutting.

 Augmented reality T-shirts showing off your organs

-If you have ever wondered what kind of person your friend or loved one is on the inside, this T-shirt is a good solution.
+Have you ever wondered what kind of person your friend or loved one is on the inside?
 When you download a free app from the company Curiscope, and view the T-shirt through the phone’s camera, you can see your mate’s internal organs working away on the screen.
 Great for parties.

 DIY origami kit for cells and organelles

-These holiday gifts are neat ways to teach cell biology on a rainy holiday.
+This is a neat way to teach cell biology on a rainy holiday.
 Let the recipient harness their inner creativity to fashion alveoli, apoptosis and chloroplasts out of paper.
 No origami skills are needed, insists the vendor, as the kit comes with an appropriate PowerPoint presentation to get you started.

 Of course, this list is in no way exhaustive.
 There are many cool gift ideas out there.
-Let us know which ideas you recommend!
+Let us know which ones you would get!

 Images from E. Resko, Etsy, UK Mushroom Supplies, SCQ.ubc.ca, Giant Microbes, Cognitive Surplus, Origami Organelles, Redbubble